G-dH/vertical-workspaces/README.md

 The key order follows the order in which GNOME Settings stores the shortcuts.
 If you add the same shortcut but with a different key order, V-Shell will not recognize it, and you might end up with the same shortcut assigned to two actions.

+### Stuttering overview animations
+On weaker hardware, you may experience stuttering in overview animations.
+This usually occurs due to blur effect transitions.
+In this scenario, you should avoid configurations where blur transitions are needed.
+Here are some tips on how to use the blur effect without affecting overview animations:
+- Enable `Show Workspace Preview Background`, which removes the need for blur transitions between desktop view and overview.
+- Set the same amount of blur for *Window Picker View* and *App Grid*
+- If your configuration requires blur transitions, keep the `Smooth Blur Transitions` option disabled

 ### Compatibility with other extensions
 V-Shell overrides parts of the GNOME Shell's UI code, and many extensions do the same, so conflicts are inevitable.
 V-Shell tries to mitigate the consequences of conflicts with the most popular extensions, which includes disabling its own modules.
 This means that some of V-Shell's settings may not function when conflicting extensions are enabled.
 V-Shell also provides manual control over its modules so the user can disable problematic ones if needed.